 Marriages

-We are currently issuing marriage licenses in-person BY APPOINTMENT ONLY.
+The Town of Henrietta issues marriage licenses in-person BY APPOINTMENT ONLY.

 In order for a wedding ceremony to be considered a legal marriage, one must apply for and be issued a marriage license prior to the ceremony.
 A marriage license is issued on the same day a couple applies (please see below for information on how to obtain a marriage license), but a marriage license is NOT proof of marriage.